trustwallet/blockatlas/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!-- < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < < ☺
-v                            ✰  Thanks for opening an issue! ✰
-v    Before smashing the submit button please review the template. v    Don't forget to set the priority label.
-v    Please also ensure that this is not a duplicate issue :)
+v                 ✰  Thanks for opening an issue! ✰                    v v    Before smashing the submit button please review the template.     v v               Don't forget to set the priority label.                v v       Please also ensure that this is not a duplicate issue :)       v
 ☺ > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > >  -->

 ## Summary of Bug